 It’s important to evaluate which subscriptions are truly necessary and prioritize those that bring the most value to your life.
-An example might be subscription magazines — someting I found I can read for free online through my local library.
+An example might be subscription magazines — something I found I can read for free online through my local library.

 5. Follow up on automatic debits to lenders

-Automatic debit transactions to lenders offers convenience and timely repayment of loans.
+Automatic debit transactions to lenders offer convenience and timely repayment of loans.
 However, it’s important to be aware that some lenders may continue to charge fees even after the loan has been fully paid off.

 These fees can add up over time and become a burden for borrowers.
 It’s crucial to carefully review the terms and conditions of any loan agreement before signing up for automatic debits to avoid unexpected fees down the line.